akshay9594/Subscripted-Subscript-Analysis/README.md

 ### Stage-2 : Compile-time Algorithm for Subscripted-subscripts

 After having completed the analysis of the subscript array patterns in the benchmark codes, we propose a compile time algorithm based on Symbolic Range Aggregation that will help us detect some of the properties discovered in stage 1 and help prove parallelism.
 We have applied our algorithm by hand to some representative patterns of the benchmark codes.
+The algorithm has been described in detail in our ICS'21 paper.
+Currently it can handle a class of subscripted subscripts.

 Refer to the following publications for more details: